ocharles/blog/posts/2012-12-16-24-days-of-hackage-pipes.md

 ---
-title: 24 Days of Hackage: pipes
+title: "24 Days of Hackage: pipes"
 ---

 Today's article is going to be an interesting one... not just because the